 The brand: Iman Cosmetics

 Another of the most successful beauty brands around was founded by Somali supermodel Iman.
 Her iconic line offers luxurious skincare and makeup for black, Asian, Latina, and multicultural women with an impressive range of shades and formulas.
-Her award-winning Radiance Liquid foundation ($16) is available at Walgreens and is a must-try.
+Her award-winning Radiance Liquid foundation ($16) is a must-try.

 The brand: Fashion Fair